caiopuls/purple-calculator/README.md

-use NPM start to start the build :)
+Use npm start to start the build :)